viadeo/Ranged/README.md

 Ranged
 =========

-Ranged is a jQuery plugin who allow you to easily create a draggable slider by extending a range input or any arbitrary element.
+Ranged is a jQuery plugin allowing you to easily create a draggable slider by extending a range input or any arbitrary element.

 How to Use
 =========